Understanding Vancouver's Snow Removal Bylaw: Your Complete Guide to Compliance

 The city has the authority to issue escalating tickets and fines for repeated violations.
 Additionally, under the bylaw, the city may arrange for snow removal at your property and send you the bill, which may be recovered by action in a court of competent jurisdiction.

 Protect yourself from $250-$750 in fines.
-For just $99, secure your spot on Invictus's winter schedule and guarantee bylaw compliance all season long.
+Secure your spot on Invictus's winter schedule and guarantee bylaw compliance all season long.
 This small investment pays for itself by preventing just one fine.

 Snow Removal Options: Understanding Your Choices